mirko/yaps/README.md

 }
 ```

-Files listed in `endpoints.*.files` can be eventually requested via the `getEndpointsFile` API call (see HTTP API description).
+Files listed in `config.json` can be eventually requested via the `getFile` API call (see HTTP API description).

 ## Setup and usage guidelines